Finn-Land/IoTCourseMP/Vincent/Days/Fourthday.md

 Because Docker on my laptop doesn't work as intended, I decide to use one of my Ubuntu GUI VM machines.
 To install Node-Red I used the following command:
 - Sudo snap install node-red

+Because I want to use my Windows machine instead of a VM, I bridged one of the network adapters, so I could access the website via windows.

 This started to install it.
 Using a VM gives other challenges to connect to it.
 Because a VM uses its own IP range, and not the IP range from our router (iotempire-Magnusperfectus), I needed to do something sneeky, I bridge my VM, so my VM got the following IP address (192.168.12.179).
 With that I could access Node-Red from my Windows Laptop.

 # Challenge 1